Next-gen mass timber construction key to meeting Canada’s climate change, housing targets

 In addition to leading the work on structural and serviceability performance, Dr. Yang is heavily involved in the research to develop sustainable construction technologies, such as quake-resilient modular construction.

 By completing most construction in factories for quick assembly on site, modular construction promises to reduce labour demands on site – especially valuable during a skilled worker shortage – as well as construction waste.
-While modular construction is already used Singapore, the UK, USA and Canada, these methods are not applied in quake-prone regions.
+While modular construction is already used in Singapore, the UK, USA and Canada, these methods are not applied in quake-prone regions.
 Dr. Yang’s team aims to develop new modular construction that will excel at withstanding earthquakes in high seismic zones, while reducing the carbon footprint of such construction.

 Dr. Yang and his collaborators are months deep into the research, and his team has already developed a prototype for a high-performance timber modular building.